 Update the Arduino IoT project Sketch

 Now open the .ino file in Arduino IDE.
-You have to enter the THING ID, DEVICE ID, Wi-Fi credentials, and SECRET KEY.
+You have to enter the DEVICE ID, Wi-Fi credentials, and SECRET KEY.

-You will get the Device ID and Secret Key from the PDF which you have downloaded.
-And to get the THING ID please refer to the following picture.
+You will get the Device ID and Secret Key from the PDF that you have downloaded.

-Now copy the THING ID and DEVICE ID and paste them in the thingProperties.h file in Arduino IDE. (refer to the following picture)
+Now copy the DEVICE ID and paste it into the thingProperties.h file in Arduino IDE. (refer to the following picture)

 Then update the Wi-Fi credentials and Secret Key in the arduino_secrets.h file in Arduino IDE. (refer to the following picture)